cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

 `blockUpgradeHandshake` will set the counterparty last packet send and continue blocking the upgrade from continuing until all in-flight packets have been flushed.
 When the channel is in blocked mode, any packet receive above the counterparty last packet send will be rejected.
+It will verify the upgrade parameters and set the channel state to one of the blocking states (`TRYUPGRADE` or `BLOCKUPGRADE`) passed in by caller and block sendpackets.
+During this time; `receivePacket`, `acknowledgePacket` and `timeoutPacket` will still be allowed and processed according to the original channel parameters.
+The new proposed upgrade will be stored in the public store for counterparty verification.

 ```typescript
 function blockUpgradeHandshake(